TokiLoshi/bookgopher/README.md

 Create a REPL that allows users to:

-1. Track the books they've read and their rating of the book
+1. Track the books they've read and their rating of the book Get the read list from good reads and read from csv
-2. Track the books they want to read
+2. Track the books they want to read purchased bppks from amazon
 3. Suggests another book they might want to read based on passed ratings
 4. Display their reading stats - yearly, monthly or weekly
 5. Allows them to set up reading goals